RedMadRobot/catbird/README.md

 ## Parallel testing

-For parallel testing , you need to fulfill several conditions.
+For parallel testing you need to fulfill several conditions.

-- Create a Catbird instance for each test case or test with a unique `parallelId` identifier.
+- Create a `Catbird` instance for each test case or test method with a unique `parallelId` identifier.
 - Pass `parallelId` to the application.
 - Add `parallelId` as **X-Catbird-Parallel-Id** to each request header in application.